Eurovision Song Contest 1992: Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
 These commentators were typically sent to the venue to report on the event, and were able to provide commentary from small booths constructed at the back of the venue.

-The contest was broadcast in 44 countries, including Australia, New Zealand and South Korea, with an estimated global audience of 150 to 250 million viewers.
+The contest was broadcast in 44 countries, including Australia and South Korea, with an estimated global audience of 150 to 250 million viewers.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.